 In South Carolina, there are approximately 7000 registered generators of infectious waste, 17 registered transporters of infectious waste, and 1 registered treatment facility for infectious waste.

-The 2014 Infectious Waste Annual Report contains the most recent estimates of the types and amounts of infectious waste generated in South Carolina.
+The 2016 Infectious Waste Annual Report (pdf) contains the most recent estimates of the types and amounts of infectious waste generated in South Carolina.

 Also see the EPA profile of the Healthcare Industry for information on infectious waste nationwide.